Monday, April 17, 1989

 “Hey”

-“Monkey Gone to Heaven” and Hey “stretch Francis’ lyrical horizons” AM making for the “Pixies’ versions of message songs and romantic ballads.”
-AM The latter “opens with a spine chillingly beautiful vocal.
+This and “Monkey Gone to Heaven” “stretch Francis’ lyrical horizons” AM making for the “Pixies’ versions of message songs and romantic ballads.”
+AM Hey “opens with a spine chillingly beautiful vocal.
 Equally as beautiful restrained guitars come in.”
-AD
+AD It is “a rambling paragraph of sexual anxiety that is a bravura performance by Thompson and a moment of great finesse by the whole band.”
+BS-113

 “Silver”